nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

        valid_lft forever preferred_lft forever
 ```

-So we see the usual `lo` loopback interface and the usual `eth0` interface that I briefly mentionned (remember: for now consider that when you create a container, it starts with two network interfaces: `lo` and `eth0`).
+So we see the usual `lo` loopback interface and the usual `eth0` interface that I briefly mentionned (remember: for now consider that when you create a container, it starts with two network interfaces: `lo` and `eth0`; I promise that the real explanation is coming soon).
 And we can see `eth1` which corresponds to the network interface this container has in the Docker Network `Network1` (check the IP addresses, you'll see they match!)

 Okay, perfect!
 It's time to connect `ContainerC` to `Network2` now: `docker network connect Network2 ContainerC`.